Kitchen appliances and equipment

 If the rubber pads the refrigerator stands on are worn out, the sounds of the refrigerator may be amplified as it vibrates against the floor.
 You could try adding more cushioning between the refrigerator and the floor.
 It may also help just to change the refrigerator's location or position a little.
 If the pipes in the back of the refrigerator vibrate, you may be able to stop it easily by shifting them a little.

-Cleaning requires the least effort when you clean the oven and stove regularly after use.
-In addition, the use of baking paper and oven trays is recommended, because then food will not spill to the bottom of the oven, where it burns and is difficult to remove.
+The use of baking paper and oven trays is recommended, because then food will not spill to the bottom of the oven, where it burns and is difficult to remove.

 The range hoods and fans in Hoas apartments are almost always connected to the ventilation system.
 In practice, this means that the range hood is always on.
 It runs at full speed in the mornings, afternoons and evenings.
 You cannot adjust the power of the ventilation system yourself.